Actindo-AG/Documentation/DataHub/Operation/03_ManageHTMLTemplates.md

 #### Procedure

-> [Info] If you want to display the possible variables within a new HTML template, follow the steps described in the [Create an HTML template](#create-an-html-template) procedure before proceeding to the steps below.

 *DataHub > Settings > Tab HTML TEMPLATES > Select HTML template*

 ![Edit HTML template](../../Assets/Screenshots/DataHub/Settings/HTMLTemplates/EditHTMLTemplate.png "[Edit HTML template]")

+> [Info] If you want to display the possible variables within a new HTML template, follow the steps described in the [Create an HTML template](#create-an-html-template) procedure before proceeding to the steps below.

 1. In the *Preview* section at the bottom of the *HTML template* view, select an entity type in the drop-down list *Entity type*.
 All available entities are displayed in the list.

-  > [Info] The available entities depend on the modules installed in your *Core1 Platform*.
+  > [Info] The available entities depend on the plugins installed in your *Core1 Platform*.

 2. Enter the corresponding entity identification number of the entity in the field *Entity ID*.